dazinator/DataFlow/docs/guides/contributors/coding_standards.md

 ### Test Categories

-Use appropriate attributes to categorize tests:
+Use appropriate attributes to categorize tests - we use attributes from `xunit.categories` dependency which provides a range includign:

 - `[UnitTest]` - Fast, isolated unit tests
 - `[IntegrationTest]` - Tests involving multiple components